SOFTWARE-CLINIC/featurebook/README.md

 ## Usage

+Before installing FeatureBook, you will need the following:

+* Node.js v0.10.x+
+* [npm](https://www.npmjs.com) (which comes bundled with Node) v2.1.0+

-FeatureBook can be installed (or updated if it's already installed) from [npm](https://www.npmjs.com):
+FeatureBook can be installed (or updated if it's already installed) from npm:

 ```shell
 $ npm install -g featurebook